Eaglecrest Nordic Trails

 Two Loops, an Upper and Lower, provide fun, rolling terrain for skiers to hone their Nordic skiing skills.
 Eaglecrest staff use snow cats to professionally maintain the hilly Nordic trails for the Upper and Lower Loops.
 The JNSC helps with early/late season grooming via snow machines.
 Day passes or Eaglecrest Nordic Season Passes are required.
 The rental shop does offer Nordic gear.
 Early season skiing could start on the Lower Loop in December followed by the Upper Loop.
 Eaglecrest stops grooming in mid-April but skiing can be good for weeks afterwards.
 Dogs are only allowed on the occasionally groomed dog loop which is accessed from the lower Nordic parking lot.
 There are two trail systems/loops available:

-The Lower Loop 5.52 km features beginner (green) to advanced (black) terrain for classic and skate skiers and includes some fast tight corners, rolling hills (elevation change ~42 m), and winding meadows.
+The Lower Loop (5-6km total depending on grooming availability) features beginner (green) to advanced (black) terrain for classic and skate skiers and includes some fast tight corners, rolling hills (elevation change ~42 meters), and winding meadows.
 Views vary from mountains to forests to open meadows.
-Despite the average elevation of 330 m, parts of the trail can be soggy immediately after heavy rains.
+Despite the average elevation of 330 meters, parts of the trail can be soggy immediately after heavy rains.
 The Nordic parking lot also has a portable outhouse and is 4.3 miles up Fish Creek Rd (Eaglecrest Rd).
 Other trail access is from two areas in the main Eaglecrest parking lot.